 Part of ESPN’s acclaimed 30 for 30 series, One Night in Vegas offers fans of boxing and Mike Tyson something other than a conventional documentary on the exploits of “Iron Mike,” both in and out of the ring.
-Director Reggie Rock Bythewood instead pursues a narrative which conflates Tyson’s persona and career arc with that of renowned rapper Tupac Shakur, who was shot to death 25 years ago today on the Las Vegas strip, following Tyson’s 1996 bout with Bruce Seldon.
-Tupac not only attended that fight but also recorded a special song for Tyson’s ring entrance that night.
+Director Reggie Rock Bythewood instead pursues a narrative which conflates Tyson’s persona and career arc with that of renowned rapper Tupac Shakur, who was fatally shot on the Las Vegas strip following Tyson’s 1996 bout with Bruce Seldon.
+Tupac not only attended the fight but also recorded a special song for Mike’s ring entrance that night.

 Bythewood’s film captures the striking personal and professional convergence of Tyson and Tupac, with commentary from a bevy of friends and associates, both famous and obscure.
 Where it fails is through its inability to probe the psychology of the boxing-rap confluence it tries so hard to convey, which leaves the viewer feeling that, while much has been surveyed, little has been revealed.